Church of Holy Trinity and St George, Kendal: Exterior

 The church is constructed in limestone with a slate roof, and is in Early English style.
 (Note: The church is orientated southeast/northwest, and the liturgical directions are used in this article.)
 Its plan consists of a six-bay nave without aisles, a west porch and narthex, and a chancel.
 At the west end, the central portion projects forward and is gabled.
 This portion is flanked by octagonal buttresses, and there are stepped buttresses at the corners of the west front; all the buttresses are surmounted by pinnacles.
 Steps lead up to a pointed doorway with a hood mould.
 Above this are three stepped lancet windows, and there is a single lancet window on each side bay.
-In the gable is a statue of Saint George and the Dragon, which was carved by Thomas Duckett, an employee of Webster.
+In the gable is a statue of Saint George and the Dragon, which was carved by Thomas Duckett Senior, an employee of Webster.
 On the apex of the gable is a cross finial.
 Along the sides of the nave are six lancet windows.
 At the east end are three stepped lancets, and single lancets on the sides of the chancel.